emarcins/emarcins/README.md

 <br/>

 - 👋  **Hi, I’m @emarcins**
-- 👀  I see a huge potential in a whole Javascript ecosystem and blockchain technology.
+- 👀  I see a huge potential in a whole Javascript & Python ecosystem and machine learning.
-- 🚀  Also I'm focus on develop my testing skills.
+- 🚀  Also I'm focus on develop my testing skills
-- 🌱  I’m currently increase my knowledge about React and Solidity.
-- 🥅  2022 Goals: I wanna improve my Vue.js abilities.
 - 📫  Be free to contact with me, using mail: emarcins@gmail.com

 <br />